Zoom's Strategy Analysis

 Established pure-play cloud contact center (CCaaS) capabilities, deep CX market experience, and advanced workforce management tools.

-Insights from Zoom Video Communications, Inc.'s strategy and competitive advantages
+Insights from Zoom's strategy and competitive advantages

-What Positions Zoom Video Communications, Inc. to win against competitors
+What Positions Zoom to win

 Financial Strength